Is your website flatlining?

 If you’re only posting a blog or article every so often, it will be hard to make much of an impact in terms of growth and search engine rankings.
 More posts also mean more avenues for your audience to find and reach you, not to mention increased social signals and social traffic when you share on Facebook and Instagram, etc.

 Don’t become overly preoccupied about the number of words per post.
-What matters most is quality of content, rather than whether it’s short-form or long-form content.
+What matters most is quality and uniqueness of the content, rather than whether it’s short-form or long-form.
 If you don’t have the resources or time for longer form content, short-form posts should be around 400 words.

 Are your social signals optimised?